MMagg-dev/Checklist_tracker_guide_AC_Valhalla/README.md

 * Fishes - Names and locations, and best fishing spots to catch all the fishes found in the game.
 * The Legend of Beowulf DLC quests - All missions of the season pass DLC.
 * The Way of the Berserker DLC quests - All missions of the pre-order DLC.
+* In game festivals - Quests and gear available for Yule festival and Ostara festival

 ### App Features
 * Images of gear items so they can be identified easily